-Boxer Journal: What teams have most embraced throwback or TBC days on the diamond?
+Fieldhouse: What teams have most embraced throwback or TBC days on the diamond?

 Lisa: The Chicago White Sox, bless their hearts, have an ongoing Ted “Double Duty” Radcliffe day.
 And of course the Seattle Mariners.
 Kevin Martinez in marketing has been a huge Ebbets proponent over the years.
 He is just the best there is in the game.